thindil/steamsky/bin/doc/CONTRIBUTING.md

 ### Example of bug report:

-Title: "Game crashed when entering base"
+Title: "Game crashed when entering a base"

 Body: